eMPee584/terminal-desktop/README.md

 ## zram memory compression and ramdisk
 make the most from your memory and learn how to do high performance ephemeral file operations

+## nohang out of memory freeze prevention
+soon to be replaced by a systemd thing